-Bicycle and PedestrianTrailways Master Plan- Bicycle and Pedestrian System
+Trailways Master Plan- Bicycle and Pedestrian System

-The Spotsylvania County Trailways Master Plan was initially adopted by the Spotsylvania County Board of Supervisors on , adopted February 22, 2011 as a standalone transportation alternatives and parks and recreation amenities plan., is incorporated by reference in the Comprehensive Plan.
+The Spotsylvania County Trailways Master Plan was initially adopted by the Spotsylvania County Board of Supervisors on February 22, 2011 as a standalone transportation alternatives and parks and recreation amenities plan.
 The Trailways Plan was developed with careful attention paid to community input and existing trailways plans at the national, state, regional, and local levels.
-The plan proposes an integrated system of off road greenway trails as well as roadway based improvements to serve multiple nonmotorized transportation users including bicycle, pedestrian, equestrian, and others with a focus on creating safer transportation conditions while expanding recreational opportunities for citizens and tourists to enjoy Spotsylvania County's numerous historic, cultural, scenic, recreational, and commercial/ service attractions located throughout the County.
+The plan proposes an integrated system of off road greenway trails as well as roadway based improvements to serve multiple non-motorized transportation users including bicycle, pedestrian, equestrian, and others with a focus on creating safer transportation conditions while expanding recreational opportunities for citizens and tourists to enjoy Spotsylvania County's numerous historic, cultural, scenic, recreational, and commercial/ service attractions located throughout the County.

-The Trailways pPlan was developed acknowledging that full build-out of the trailways system with all amenities will not take place immediately.
+The Trailways Plan was developed acknowledging that full build-out of the trailways system with all amenities will not take place immediately.
 This is a flexible, living plan and will be subject to future developments and economic conditions, as the community evolves.
-Levels of interest, available funding, and community support factors may fluctuate over time; and so may the rate at which implementation of the plan is feasible.
+Levels of interest, available funding, and community support factors may fluctuate over time and so may the rate at which implementation is feasible.